Art and Beyond

 Creative arts sessions can support a wide range of children and young people, particularly those who:

-Are neurodivergent, including those with autism, ADHD, or sensory processing differences
+✦ Are neurodivergent, including children with autism, ADHD or sensory processing differences

-Live with anxiety, low confidence, or self-esteem issues
+✦ Experience anxiety, low confidence or self-esteem difficulties

-Are building skills in emotional regulation, communication, or social connection
+✦ Are developing skills in emotional regulation, communication or social connection

 These sessions are adaptable and child-led, making them suitable for both NDIS and privately funded clients, and are designed to meet each child's developmental and emotional needs in a safe, creative, and respectful space.